What is the best way to receive an income from my investments?

 Those requiring consistent levels of income will struggle when the underlying yield of their portfolio changes.
 The day-to-day headache of having a fluctuating income when trying to budget spending may be too much.
 Even if the yield percentage stays flat, when the value of the investment changes the amount of money you receive will also change.

-Volatility is clearly a major drawback, but it’s not the only challenge - a natural yield may be inadequate to meet income needs.
+But volatility is not the only challenge - a natural yield may be inadequate to meet income needs.

 If an investment yields 3%, a significant amount of money is needed to be invested in order to provide an income amount high enough to live off, for instance.